uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

     ![!example mkdocs serve usage](images/contrib-workflow-mkdocs-serve.png)

 4. If a new browser tab does not open automatically, use your browser to navigate to `http://localhost:8000`.
-5. Verify your changes look and function as expected.
+5. Ensure your changes look and function as expected.

     ![!browser with changes made](images/contrib-workflow-verify-changes-in-browser.png)